-The distribution across these quartiles reflects the gender distribution across employees of St James's Hospital, which was just under 5,100 at the end of June 2022.
+The distribution across these quartiles reflects the gender distribution ratio of female to male 70:30, across employees of St James Hospital, of which headcount was just under 5,254 at the end of June 2023.
 Our medical population is the most closely gender-balanced grouping, however, this population also sits on the highest pay scales applicable in our environment.